Sometimes you look at your own website and wonder, Is this a good site?

-Other quality issues that can impact your site include bad design.
+Other quality issues that can impact your site include lousy design.

 Look at your site and other competitors in the space.

-How much do you really like your site in comparison to those competitors?
-This is one of those things that you just can’t really put a finger on.
+How much do you like your site in comparison to those competitors?
+This is one of those things that you just can’t put a finger on.

-It must be felt out, or otherwise navigated through intangibles like a gut instinct.
-If you really don’t like what your design is doing, it may be time to go back to the drawing board and start again from scratch.
+It must be felt out or otherwise navigated through intangibles like a gut instinct.
+If you don’t like what your design is doing, it may be time to go back to the drawing board and start again from scratch.

-Other issues to keep an eye out for include errors within the content, grainy images, plug-ins that aren’t working, or anything that impacts something negatively from a reporting point of view.
+Other issues to keep an eye out for include errors within the content, grainy images, plug-ins that aren’t working, or anything that negatively impacts your site from a reporting point of view.

 It may not even be a penalty either.
-It may simply be errant reporting due to a plug-in’s implementation that went wrong.
+It may merely be errant reporting due to a plug-in implementation that went wrong.

-A consistent theme I wanted to include throughout this article includes inaccuracies in reporting.
+A consistent theme I wanted to include throughout this article contains inaccuracies in reporting.

-Because GSC and GA reporting data are used oftentimes when it comes to making decisions, it is so important to make sure that your GSC and GA implementations are all 100 percent correct.
+Often we use GSC and GA reporting data when it comes to making decisions.
+So it is so essential to make sure that your GSC and GA implementations are all 100 percent correct.

 Dark traffic, or hidden traffic, can be a problem if not dealt with properly.

-This can skew a huge chunk of what you think you know about your visitor traffic statistics.
+This can skew a massive chunk of what you think you know about your visitor traffic statistics.